 Visually inspect seat belt for wear, cuts, and proper operation of retractor and buckle.
-Replace the seat belt before operating the machine if the belt is damaged.
+Replace before operating if damaged.

-Checking the Rollover-Protection System (ROPS) Knobs
+Checking the Rollover Protection System (ROPS) Knobs

-To avoid injury or death from rollover, keep the roll bar in the fully raised locked position and use the seat belt.
+To avoid injury or death from rollover: keep the roll bar in the fully raised locked position and use the seat belt.

-Ensure the seat is secured to the machine.
+Ensure that the seat is secured to the machine.

 Check that both the mounting hardware and the knobs are in good working condition.
 Make sure that the knobs are fully engaged with the ROPS in the raised position.
-You may need to push the upper hoop of the roll bar forward or pull it rearward to fully engage both knobs (Figure 62).
+The upper hoop of the roll bar may need to be pushed forward or pulled rearward to get both knobs fully engaged (Figure 62).

 - ROPS knob (locked position)

-- Pull the ROPS knob out and rotate it 90 degrees to change the roll bar position.
+- Pull the ROPS knob out, and rotate it 90 degrees to change the roll bar position

 - 3. Roll bar in the upright position

-4. Roll bar in the folded position
+- 4. Roll bar in the folded position